Henderson hails importance of early Mane goal

 Mane had opened the scoring for the Reds after nine minutes and Henderson knows how valuable that strike was in sending Liverpool to the final in Kiev.

-"We knew it would be tough coming here but I thought the first half we did well, scored some good goals and could have been more clinical,"
+"We knew it would be tough coming here but I thought first half we did well, scored some good goals and could have been more clinical," he told BT Sport.

 "Overall I thought we handled the situation well until the last 10 minutes.
 We've got to be delighted with being in the final.